A Campaign to Make Listening Safe for All

 • Social withdrawal: engaging with others can be exhausting and leave a person feeling drained.
 This can lead to avoiding social interactions, gatherings, activities etc. Spending less time with family and friends impacts relationships and sense of community.

-It is important to have your hearing assessed as well as be proactive about your hearing health by taking the measures to make listening safe.
+It is important to have your hearing assessed and be proactive about your hearing health by taking measures to make listening safe.
+Additionally, prioritizing ear and hearing care can prevent the negative impacts of hearing loss, especially among young people exposed to loud sounds.

 Making Listening Safe

 There are several ways that you can make listening safe, reducing your risk of developing hearing loss.
+The creation of evidence-based guidelines for safe listening is crucial in this regard.
 A few useful tips are:

-• Maintain low volume: when listening to music, watching television, listening to podcasts etc. you want to be sure that it is less than 85 dB.
+• Maintain low volume: when listening to music, watching television, listening to podcasts etc. on personal audio systems, you want to be sure that it is less than 85 dB.
 If you have to raise your voice for someone to hear you, or others have to shout to grab your attention, this is an indication that your volume may be too high.

 • Use noise cancelling headphones: noise cancellation technology reduces background noise, allowing you to listen to music at lower levels of volume.
-This prevents you from having to increase the volume in environments that are louder.
+These safe listening features prevent you from having to increase the volume in environments that are louder.
+Incorporating sound level monitoring devices can help you keep track of your exposure to potentially harmful noise levels.

 • Wear protective gear: wearing earmuffs or earplugs when navigating loud environments is a useful way to protect your hearing.
 This type of gear serves as a barrier and prevents your ears from absorbing the loud noise you are around.